kubernetes/website/content/en/blog/_posts/2024-12-11-Kubernetes-v1-32-Release/index.md

 testing framework in check, along with all the infra components necessary;
 - [SIG Release](https://github.com/kubernetes/community/tree/master/sig-release) and
-all the release managers - for the incredible support provided throughout the orchestration of the entire release, addressing even the most challenging issues in a graceful and timely manner;
+all the release managers - for the incredible support provided throughout the orchestration of the entire release, addressing even the most challenging issues in a graceful and timely manner.

 ## Project velocity